Skip to content

 Beneficial Owner (BO)

-A beneficial owner is the natural person who ultimately owns or controls a company, other legal entity, or legal arrangement, or on whose behalf a transaction or business relationship is ultimately carried out.
-The concept focuses on the ultimate ownership or control, not only on the formally registered legal owner.
+A Beneficial Owner (BO) is the natural person who ultimately owns or controls a company, other legal entity, or legal arrangement, or on whose behalf a transaction is ultimately conducted.
+The concept focuses on the ultimate human owner or controller, not only on the formally registered legal owner.

 EU / Germany

-Under German anti-money-laundering law and EU rules, a natural person is generally treated as a beneficial owner if they directly or indirectly hold more than 25% of the shares, control more than 25% of the voting rights, or exercise control by comparable means.
-If no such person can be identified, or if there are doubts, German law provides for identifying the senior managing official as a substitute beneficial owner.
+Under German anti-money-laundering law, a beneficial owner is generally the natural person who ultimately owns or controls the entity.
+This usually includes a natural person who directly or indirectly holds more than 25% of the capital shares, controls more than 25% of the voting rights, or exercises control in a comparable way.
+If no such person can be identified, the legal representative, managing shareholder, or partner may be treated as the substitute beneficial owner.

 United Kingdom

-In the United Kingdom, the equivalent concept is the Person with Significant Control (PSC).
-This includes individuals who hold more than 25% of the shares or voting rights, have the right to appoint or remove a majority of the board, or otherwise exercise significant influence or control.
+In the United Kingdom, the closely related official concept is the Person with Significant Control (PSC).
+A person is a PSC if they directly or indirectly hold more than 25% of the shares, more than 25% of the voting rights, have the right to appoint or remove a majority of the board, or otherwise exercise significant influence or control.
+The UK register also allows certain Relevant Legal Entities (RLEs) to be registrable under the PSC regime.
+Therefore, the UK PSC disclosure framework is not fully identical to the stricter BO definition, which ultimately always refers to a natural person.

 International context

-The underlying principle is broadly consistent across jurisdictions: the aim is to identify the natural person who ultimately owns or controls a legal entity or structure.
-However, the exact thresholds, control tests, and disclosure requirements may differ from one country to another.
+Across jurisdictions, the core purpose of beneficial ownership rules is to identify the person who ultimately owns or controls a legal entity or arrangement.
+However, the exact thresholds, terminology, and disclosure rules differ by country.